-All of Ethique’s products, including deodorants, are palm oil free.
+Ethique confirmed all of their products, including deodorants, are palm oil free.

 This is one of the few companies who advertises each of their products as “palm oil free” on their website.
 They are cruelty-free, sustainable and vegan as well.
 They also include minimal packaging.

 Ethique’s deodorants are for all skin types.
 They are made with bamboo and zinc oxide.
 They are free from aluminum and baking soda.

 We also like they have an Ingredients section on their website which explains the source of each of their ingredients.
 Many ingredients specifically state they are not sourced from palm oil.

 - Deodorant Cream

 Fat and the Moon confirmed their vast array of products are all palm oil free.
 Most of the ingredients in these deodorants are organic.

 Deodorant Cream comes in 2 oz and 6 oz while their Lil’ Deodorant Cream is available in a .5 oz tin.